shafy/fugu/README.md

 ## Self-hosting

-Fugu is and will always be free to host in your own server/cloud.
+Fugu is and will always be free to host on your own server/cloud.
 Check out the [self-hosting guide](/SELFHOSTING.md) to learn more.

 ## Contributing